oliverius/logo/docs/part11.md

 spiral 10
 ```

 An expression for us is where the parameter we send (to spiral in this case) is not a single value but it can be any mathematical expression, in our case an addition of `:side` and `3`.

 Because we are using a recursive descent parser the way we deal with the expression is calling  the same methods until we sort out completely the expression.
 A good article about it (although for Python) is [here](https://ruslanspivak.com/lsbasi-part7/).
-In our case it will be simpler because we will follow the example for Tiny Basic (TODO ref. here) and he has already sorted it out without having to worry about grammars or abstract syntax trees or anything.
+In our case it will be simpler because we will follow the example for Small BASIC and it has already sorted out the problem without having to worry about grammars or abstract syntax trees.

-In Tiny Basic (which is written in C) to provide the values correctly it sends them by reference so we can build on them and return the value together with any operations done to it.
+In Small BASIC (which is written in C) to provide the values correctly it sends them by reference so we can build on them and return the value together with any operations done to it.
 In javascript [we don't have passing values by reference](https://stackoverflow.com/questions/13104494/does-javascript-pass-by-reference) however we can pass objects and alter the contents of the object which at the end of the day will do the same job.

 So let's start.
 Let's focus in getting the line `spiral :side + 3` correctly.